...and how the risk time affects the distance to the hazardous area?

 S = 1600 mm/s * 720 ms S = 1152 mm

-For correct calculation, you must also add the risk time of the evaluation unit (e.g. safety controller) and the overrun to standstill.
+For correct calculation, you must also add the risk time of the evaluation unit (e.g. safety control) and the after-run time until the system stops.